ministryofjustice/bichard7-next-core/packages/api/README.md

 Fastify allows you to create "plugins" and you can auto load the folder you want.
 See the `health` plugin for an example.

+### Tests

+Tests are in their own folder because we use esbuild and we cannot ignore the tests files.
+So we have a created a test directory to store them in.

 ### Files and Folders

 - Index starts the Fastify instance after it has been built